Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/Typst Implementation/sections/characters.typ

 You may choose _up to_ this number of skills to be _Major Skills_ - this means that your character starts with these skills, and the Quality and Quantity is equal to their Root(s).
 Major Skills are important starting pillars for any character.
 They represent the past actions and experience of the character, as well as the

 === Character Sheets

+The Character Sheet is an incredibly important part of playing any TTRPG - it's how you track your character's development and store all of their information.
+It's of the utmost importance to keep track of everything you can on the character sheet and to be honest.
+Liars who cheat end up ruining the game for everyone and should be removed from the game.

+There will be provided a character sheet with this guide in the form of a PDF for you to print.
+Physical character sheets are nice for in-person sessions as they provide a certain level of intimacy with your character - they are made of your writing and thus are in some way a part of you.

+_Note: Make sure you use a pencil for a physical character sheets._

+However, physical character sheets can be wasteful.
+They can be damaged, lost, written on with pen, eaten by your dog, and a whole many more tragedies.
+That's why I've created an app to create, track, and store character sheets!
+Currently it's under the GitHub repos of #link("https://github.com/kalebvonburris/Arrata-APP")[Arrata-APP] and you can find the latest releases under #link("https://github.com/kalebvonburris/Arrata-APP/releases/latest").

 #pagebreak()